HermitOS/tag-deploy-actions/README.md

 ## ✨ Example Usage

-Here’s how you can build a simple nightly workflow that checks for new commits, runs a deployment if needed, and updates your tag.
+Here's how you can build a simple nightly workflow that checks for new commits, runs a deployment if needed, and updates your tag.

+> **Important**: Always use `fetch-depth: 0` to get full history, and the actions will handle fetching tags properly.

 ### Option A - In one workflow action with two jobs